MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

 ## Connect to the Azure Cosmos DB SQL API account from the SDK

-Using the credentials from the newly created account, you will connect with the SDK classes and create a new database and container instance.
-Then, you will use the Data Explorer to validate that the instances exist in the Azure portal.
+Using the credentials from the newly created account, you will connect with the SDK classes and access the database and container instance from a different region.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **20-sdk-regions** folder.